Uzo-Hill/Website-Performance-Time-Series-Forecasting/README.md

 1. **Collect more data** (3–6 months) for better long-term forecasting.
 2. Invest in **Organic Social** while boosting underperformers like Direct.
 3. Optimize timing: post during **midday & midweek peaks**.
 4. Monitor regularly with **moving averages** and update forecasts monthly.
+5. Implement LSTM and Prophet for complex seasonality

 ---